-- 2. Pour out the water that forms as a result of the combustion. - 3.
-Fill the bottle with about 1" of cold tap water and swirl the tap water around in the bottle.
-Pour the tap water into the sink, and repeat the washing with more cold tap water.
+- 1. Allow the bottles to cool to room temperature. - 2.
+Pour out the water that forms as a result of the combustion. - 3.
+Fill the bottles with about 1" of cold tap water and swirl the tap water around in the bottle.
+Pour the tap water into the sink, and repeat the washing with additional cold tap water.
 Pour all the water out into the sink. - 4.
 Dry out the bottle as much as possible by either allowing it to sit upside down or (to speed up the drying) by drying it with a long string of paper towels pushed into the mouth.
 A few water droplets on the inside of the bottle do not seem to hinder the combustion. - 5.
-In order to reduce the amount of water in the bottle and speed up the drying, try a double rinse of the bottle with a small amount of isopropyl alcohol. - 6.
-Follow the procedure steps 1-9 above.
+In order to reduce the amount of water in the bottle and speed up the drying, try a double rinse of the bottle with a small amount of isopropyl alcohol.